innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/04-landing-page-draft.md

 ---

 ### **Testimonial Section**
-- **Quote:** "Innovative Enterprises and the Sanad Hub have transformed how we operate.
+- **Quote:** "INNOVATIVE ENTERPRISES and the Sanad Hub have transformed how we operate.
 What used to take days of phone calls now takes minutes on their platform.
 It's an essential tool for any SME in Oman."
 - **Attribution:** "Ali Al-Saidi, CEO, Modern Construction Co."

 ---